7 Types of birth control without estrogen

 6. The calendar method

 Another option is the calendar method, a fertility awareness-based method of birth control (known as FABM).
 It’s hormone-free and involves counting cycle days to work out when you’re most likely to be fertile.
-It’s then up to you and your partner to then either abstain from sex or use another method of protection on fertile days.
+It’s then up to you and your partner to then either avoid sex or use a backup method of birth control protection on fertile days.

 The calendar method may not be a suitable option for those with short or irregular cycles, and it does also require a six-month monitoring period before it can be used as birth control.
-With perfect use, the calendar method is 91% effective and with typical use, it’s between 75% and 88% effective.
+The standard days method (a type of calendar method) is thought to be 88% effective with typical use and 95% effective with perfect use.

 7. Natural Cycles birth control app